 Julius-Maximilians-Universität Würzburg (JMU) is big enough to offer a broad and innovative range of subjects, yet not too big to be impersonal.
-A university with an international reputation for excellent research, JMU is proud to be the home of outstanding researchers.
+A university with an international reputation for excellent research and transfer, JMU is proud to be the home of outstanding researchers.
 JMU is also committed to quality teaching, has a big community and a strong alumni network.

 JMU in the Excellence Competition